elias-gerbeth/full-stack-schematics/README.md

 ## 1. Configure

 Configure the name of the app in the package.json ("name"), nx.json ("npmScope"), serverless.yml ("service") and angular.json ("prefix").
+You can conveniently run a "replace-all" from your IDE for "my-app" --> "your-app-name".

 ## How to use